bstaton1/ddown/README.md

 All outputs from analyses to be printed as figures or tables are located in the `img` (figures) or `tab` (tables) directories, which are further subdivided by chapter.
 Tables are manipulated using R code and rendered nicely using `knitr::kable(..., format = "latex", booktabs = T) %>% kableExtra::funcs()`.
 The analyses were conducted in other directories and their raw outputs were placed in these directories.
 This approach was taken rather than performing the analyses in the Rmarkdown framework primarily for computational reasons -- many analyses took days or weeks to complete.

-Code for all analyses will eventually be posted to GitHub.
+I plan to eventually push all code and data for all analyses to GitHub.

 ### "LaTeX" Files